Environment

 Symptoms

-• the existing canopy holding steady with nothing new emerging
+• the existing canopy holding steady in size and color with nothing new unfurling

 Causes

-Growth naturally slows or nearly stops in fall and winter as day length shortens, mirroring the pattern the species shows in its native Central and South American range where growth concentrates in the warmer, wetter months; a quiet plant through the darker part of the year usually just needs to be left alone rather than pushed.
+Growth naturally slows or nearly stops through fall and winter as daylight hours shrink, echoing the pattern this species shows in its native Central and South American wetland range, where active growth concentrates in the warmer, wetter months and slows considerably during the drier season.
+A quiet plant through the darker part of the year is following its own internal seasonal cue rather than reacting to a care problem, and pushing more water or fertilizer at it during this stretch typically does more harm than good.

 How to Fix It